 Now it is time to remove the air box cover and air filter and set it aside.
-Inside the air box cover you'll find two 13mm bolts in each corner of the air box.
+Inside the air box cover you'll find two 13mm bolts in each corner of the air box as shown in picture 12LH.
 These have to be removed.